meteor/tutorials/content/svelte/step02.md

 1. An `App` Svelte component in `imports/ui/App.svelte`
 2. A `Task` Svelte component in `imports/ui/Task.svelte`
 3. Some initialization code (in our `client/main.js` client JavaScript entry point), in a `Meteor.startup` block, which knows how to call code when the page is loaded and ready.
-This code creates a Svelte componentthat will be mounted using the `#app` html element.
+This code creates a Svelte component that will be mounted using the `#app` html element.

-Later in the tutorial, we will refer to these components when adding or changing code.
+### Define view components with Svelte

+In Svelte, single file components are created with the .svelte file extension and are comprised of three sections, the script section, the markup section and the style section.
+Within the script section you will write Javascript that runs when the component instance is created.
+The Svelte component format is fully explained in the [Svelte Guide](https://svelte.dev/docs#Component_format)

 ### Check the result